-It’s an inflatable barrier that can be inserted through most existing access doors in duct work and will perform much better than wood, or wood frames and plastic sheeting.
-They are constructed out of a variety of durable wear resistant fabrics with some rated from a minimum of -
+They are custom designed inflatable barriers that can be inserted through most existing access doors and perform much better than wood frames and plastic sheeting.
+They are constructed out of a variety of durable wear resistant fabrics with some rated from -

 This is a 28’6” (8.6m) wide x 8’6” (2.6m ) high x 3’0” (.9m) deep Duct Balloon installed in a SCR Outlet Duct.
 Installation was made in less than 30 minutes.
 Dual 120V/60hz blowers were provided to achieve redundancy.
 Being that the level of fly ash was very high, the blowers were located 80’0” (24.3m) away on grating outside the access door.
 Keeping fly ash from depositing on the SCR catalyst is necessary to avoid fouling at startup.